Jelena Janković: 2011–2012: Struggles with form

 At the start of the year, Janković announced her decision to work with Andrei Pavel on a trial basis.

-She began 2011 by falling in the first round to France's Aravane Rezaï in three sets at the Medibank International Sydney.
+She began 2011 by falling in the first round to Aravane Rezaï in three sets at the Sydney International.
 Her poor form continued at the Australian Open, losing in the second round against Peng Shuai.
 Janković reached the semifinals of the Dubai Tennis Championships, beating fourth seed Samantha Stosur but losing to Caroline Wozniacki in the semifinal, Wozniacki's first win in five attempts against Janković.
 Up next for Janković was the Qatar Ladies Open.
 She reached the semifinals again, losing to Vera Zvonareva in three sets.
 The Russian had then beaten the Serb in their last five meetings.
 She then reached the final of the Monterrey Open, where she was defeated by Anastasia Pavlyuchenkova despite being up a set.
 Indian Wells Open was next for Janković, where she was the defending champion.
 She was defeated by Ana Ivanovic in the fourth round.
 Janković's next tournament was the Sony Ericsson Open where she lost to Andrea Petkovic in the quarterfinals.

 Janković's next tournament was Family Circle Cup in Charleston where she lost in the semifinals to world No. 1, Caroline Wozniacki.
 She then played in the Fed Cup against Slovakia, beating Daniela Hantuchová and winning an epic doubles match with Aleksandra Krunić against Hantuchová and Magdaléna Rybáriková, saving three match points.
 With this, Serbia was placed in World Group I again.
 At Italian Open, Janković lost to world No. 1, Caroline Wozniacki in the quarterfinals for the third time in a row.
 Her ranking dropped to No. 10, the lowest it had been since the beginning of 2007.
 Janković was the tenth seed at the French Open.
 In the fourth round, Janković fell to fifth seed and defending champion Francesca Schiavone.
 As a result, she dropped out of top 10 for the first time since early 2007.